yuqil725/vocab_mem_tool_forgetting_curve/README.md

 If no commands are provided, your input will be filled in column following the top-down order in the table.

+A word can be saved any time by `:s` command.

 ## Update Mode

 When switching to update mode, you are required to choose an word to update.
 The update command is identical to the one showing in learning mode.